 The information contained within an AIF is arranged in a strict structural arrangement.
 Alternative data storage structures were considered, during the development the AIF, such as the comma-separated-value (CSV) file.
 The key, however, is that a universal data format must also include a well-structured record of metadata associated with the adsorption exper- iment.
 Without the metadata of, containing at the very least, what gas or temperature was used during the experiment the resulting adsorption data is meaningless.
 Metadata is also important in the development of databases.
 This is crucial to identify identical or related data, understand the evolution of databases over time, and also permit further examina- tion for specific data items.
 As a result the STAR data structure was adopted,6 which is famously used in the crystallographic information file (CIF) and biological nuclear magnetic

 resonance experiments (NMR-STAR).7,8 An important property of the STAR format is that its syntax is defined by a few simple rules using an object/relational model.
 The data stored in a STAR file is self-descriptive as the underpinning data structure consists of tag-value pairs or data item.
 This data item is the combination a data value with the data name, an identifying unique tag.
-This approach is flexible and able to represent. nested and repetitive data, which are particularly important for the collection of pressure and adsorbed amount that comprise an adsorption isotherm experiment.
+This approach is flexible and able to represent nested and repetitive data, which are particularly important for the collection of pressure and adsorbed amount that comprise an adsorption isotherm experiment.

 The data structure of an AIF is comprised of comment lines and data blocks, which con- tains the required metadata and quantities related to the adsorption experiment, separated for adsorption and desorption (Figure 1).
 Files can contain any number of data blocks to represent multiple experiments.
 Fundamentally, a data block is a data cell containing a se-